 Another key area of focus for AI in manufacturing is predictive maintenance.
 This allows engineers to equip factory machines with pretrained AI models that incorporate the cumulative knowledge of that tooling.
 Based on data from the machinery, the models can learn new patterns of cause and effect discovered on-site to prevent problems.

-When complementary technologies like virtual reality (VR) and augmented reality (AR) are added, AI solutions will reduce design time and optimize assembly-line processes.
+When complementary technologies such as virtual reality (VR) and augmented reality (AR) are added, AI solutions will reduce design time and optimize assembly-line processes.
 Line workers have already been equipped with VR/AR systems that let them visualize the assembly process, providing visual guidance to improve the speed and precision of their work.
 The operator might have AR glasses that project diagrams explaining how to assemble the parts.
-The system can monitor work and offer prompts: you’ve turned this spanner enough, you’ve not turned it enough, or you’ve not pulled the trigger.
+The system can monitor work and offer prompts to the worker: You’ve turned this spanner enough, you’ve not turned it enough, or you’ve not pulled the trigger.

 Larger companies and SMEs have different focus areas for AI adoption.
-SMEs tend to make a lot of parts while bigger companies often assemble a lot of parts sourced from elsewhere.
-There are exceptions; automotive companies do a lot of spot-welding of the chassis but buy and assemble other parts like bearings and plastic components.
+SMEs tend to make a lot of parts whereas bigger companies often assemble a lot of parts sourced from elsewhere.
+There are exceptions; automotive companies do a lot of spot-welding of the chassis but buy and assemble other parts such as bearings and plastic components.

 Regarding the parts themselves, an emerging trend is the use of smart components: parts with embedded sensors that monitor their own condition, stress, torque, and so on.
 This idea is especially provocative for auto manufacturing, as these factors depend more on how the car is driven rather than how many miles it goes; if driven over a lot of potholes every day, more maintenance will probably be required.

-Smart components can tell you it has reached the end of its life or is due for inspection.
-Rather than monitoring these data points externally, the parts themselves will check in occasionally with AI systems to report normal status until conditions go sideways, when the part will start demanding attention.
+A smart component can notify a manufacturer that it has reached the end of its life or is due for inspection.
+Rather than monitoring these data points externally, the part itself will check in occasionally with AI systems to report normal status until conditions go sideways, when the part will start demanding attention.
 This approach cuts down on the volume of data traffic within the system, which at scale can become a significant drag on analytic processing performance.